OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

 - Infrastructure in the OpenCilk compiler and runtime for work/span analysis.
 - A C/C++ API for fine-grained analysis of program regions.
-- A Python script for benchmarking and visualization of parallel performance and scalability on multiple cores.
+- A Python script that automates scalability analysis, benchmarking on multiple cores, and visualization of parallel performance results.

 This reference page summarizes the work/span analysis measurements reported by Cilkscale, and details the interface, options, and output of each component.